 Inno-Therm®/Métisse® Manufacturing Process

 Recovery Insulation and Le Relais recycles our old jeans into thermal and acoustic insulation for our home and music studios

 Le Relais is the French leader in the recovery of used clothing.
 Le Relais had the idea of developing insulation with unsaleable textiles in its network of thrift stores.
-It is called Métisse and in the UK the brand is called Inno-Therm®/Métisse®, The low carbon thermal and acoustic insulation ranks among the best performing on the market.
-A model of what is called the “circular economy”.
+It is called Métisse® and in the UK the brand is called Inno-Therm®/Métisse®, This low carbon insulation ranks among the best performing on the market following principles of the “circular economy” in manufacturing,